Buster Edwards: Death

 Edwards died in Lambeth, London, at the age of 63.
-He was found by his brother, hanging from a steel girder inside a lock-up garage in Leake Street, Lambeth.
+His body was found by his brother, Terence, hanging from a steel girder inside a lock-up garage in Leake Street, Lambeth.
 At the Inquest following Edwards's death, a panel recorded an open verdict, based on testimony that the deceased was too intoxicated to form an intent to kill himself.
-However, at the time of his death, he was being investigated by the police as part of an inquiry into a suspected large-scale fraud and it is speculated that fear of being re-imprisoned could have led to a suicide attempt.
+At the time of his death, he was being investigated by the police as part of an inquiry into a suspected large-scale fraud and it is speculated that fear of being re-imprisoned could have led to a suicide attempt.